gmazzini/mydns/README.md

 commonblacklist a \n list of all th domains to be commonly blocked.
 A simple way to create or refrest it is from http://dsi.ut-capitole.fr/blacklists/index_en.php by selecting interesting category and by skipping eventually ip address which cannot be used in dns query.
 As a simple example to create please check mydownload bash script

-mydns support profilation for a single IP, where IP must be in the range 10.32.0.0/12, such an IP is assigned to a class 127.127.A.B/32 address that should be present in mydns.conf and is processed with the filtering action assigned to that translated address
+mydns support profilation for a single ipv4, where ipv4 must be in the range 10.32.0.0/12, such an ipv4 is assigned to a class 127.127.A.B/32 address that should be present in mydns.conf and is processed with the filtering action assigned to that translated address

 to compile the daemon please consider the makefile example and kust use make